 - Static tests offer a decided advantage: If a problem is detected in the requirements before it develops into a bug in the system, it will save time and money.

 - If a preliminary code review leads to bug detection, it saves the trouble of building, installing, and running a system to find and fix the bug.

 It is possible to perform automated static tests with the right tools.
 C programmers can use the lint program to identify potential bugs, while Java users can utilize JTest to check their scripts against a coding standard.

 - Static tests must be performed at the right time.
-For example, if requirements are reviewed after developers have finished coding the entire software, it can help testers design test cases.
+For example, reviewing requirements after developers have finished coding the entire software can help testers design test cases.